Vera Menchik: Women's chess

 When Menchik first arrived in England, male chess players greatly outnumbered female chess players, particularly in competitions.
 Women primarily competed against other women, and it was still common for chess clubs to not allow women to join.
 There were some women competing at the second-class level, and the very best were competing at the first-class level.
-At the Hastings Christmas Congress in particular, Menchik was the first player to go past the first-class level and play in the Major section in 1925, subsequently reaching the international-level Premier section in 1928.
+At the Hastings Christmas Congress in particular, Menchik was the first player to go past the first-class level and play in the Major section in 1925, subsequently reaching the reserves of international-level Premier section in 1928 and the main Premier section the following year.

 Although Menchik had ties to England, Czechoslovakia, and Russia, she was never fully recognized as belonging to any of these countries.
 She could not become a British citizen until 1937.
 Even though she represented Czechoslovakia in her most successful years, she did not speak Czech and was rarely able to visit the country.
 The Moscow tournament in 1935 was the only time she was able to return to Russia after leaving.
 After Menchik's death, none of the countries she represented made a strong effort to sustain her legacy.
 The country that sought to carry on her legacy the most in the near-term was the Soviet Union.
 Part of the reason Menchik was invited to the Moscow tournament was the hope that her appearance in the event would help bolster Soviet women's chess.
-A little over two decades later, Soviet player and former Women's World Champion Elisaveta Bykova wrote the first biography about Menchik, which has been described as a work of Soviet propaganda.
+A little over two decades later, Soviet player and former Women's World Champion Elisaveta Bykova wrote the first biography about Menchik.
 Bykova stated that Menchik's visit to Moscow was the inspiration for her taking a serious interest in the game.